-- Approved portable PCs such as YMCA issued laptops and smart phones.
-Senior staff and staff with access to sensitive data outside of the YMCA network access data using multi-factor authentication.
-Files stored locally on YMCA laptops are encrypted.
-Such equipment have a password protected lock or log in. - Paper-based for the purposes of assessment, supervision and meetings.
+- Approved portable PCs such as YMCA FG issued laptops and smart phones.
+Senior staff and staff with access to sensitive data outside of the YMCA FG network access data using multifactor authentication.
+Files stored locally on YMCA FG laptops are encrypted.
+Such equipment should have a password protected lock or log in. - Paper-based for the purposes of assessment, supervision and meetings. - CCTV recordings are stored on local hard drives in password protected lockable locations with data overwritten every 60 days.

-When such devices contain information they must be kept in a locked safe when not in direct use and the information deleted immediately it is no longer needed.
+When such devices contain information, they must be kept in a locked safe when not in direct use and the information deleted immediately it is no longer needed.